ScriptBasic/WinPBX/docs/CSafeArray Class.md

 One-dimensional array:

 ```
-FUNCTION Create (BYVAL vt AS VARTYPE, BYVAL cElements AS ULONG, _
+FUNCTION CreateEx (BYVAL vt AS VARTYPE, BYVAL cElements AS ULONG, _
    BYVAL lLBound AS LONG, BYVAL pvExtra AS PVOID) AS HRESULT
 ```